Weight Loss after Stroke with Dr. Jonathan Colter.

 Oh, completely.
-The most health issues, whether it’s thyroid, whether it’s obesity, whether it’s cancer, we’re talking about deficiencies in life.
+Most health issues, whether it’s thyroid, whether it’s obesity, whether it’s cancer, we’re talking about deficiencies in life.
 We’re talking about imbalances in life.
 And these imbalances develop over our lives.
-You know, we we go to school, we graduate we go on to college once we graduate college.
+You know, we go to school, we graduate we go on to college once we graduate college.

 Or when we graduate high school, we go out into the workforce, we’re looking to earn a living.
 We’re not necessarily looking to find a career that satisfies our personal growth and development.
 We just want to start making money.
 And that, I think is what leads to a lot of people finding things where they start making some money, some make real good money.

-So what we think is important to ourselves in the long run isn’t.
+So what we think is important to ourselves, in the long run, isn’t.
 And until we open our minds and say, let me see what I’m missing in my life.
 That really is something I want.
-We’re not going to achieve the life that we really we really want to live.
+We’re not going to achieve the life that we really want to live.

-Yeah, there’s a lot of millionaires that are depressed and unhappy and don’t know what they’re doing.
-They just walking around doing the whole thing of making money and it’s not really bringing them any more enjoyment because money buys you things.
+Yeah, there are a lot of millionaires that are depressed and unhappy and don’t know what they’re doing.
+They just walk around doing the whole thing of making money and it’s not really bringing them any more enjoyment because money buys you things.